maziac/DeZog/documentation/Usage.md

 	- "ZXNEXT": Paged memory as of the ZX Next (8k slots/banks).
 Banks R0a, R0b, R1a, R1b, 0-223.
 R0a/b and R1a/b is R0 or R1 but sliced in 8k chunks.
     - "COLECOVISION": Memory map for the Coleco Vision (8k slots, no banking).
     - "CUSTOM": For a custom memory layout.
 See [customMemory](#custommemory).
-- "ulaScreen": "spectrum" | "zx81".
-Defaults to "spectrum".
+- "ulaScreen": "spectrum" | "zx81" | "zx81-hires".
 If enabled it shows the contents of the ZX Spectrum screen or that of a ZX81.
 ![](images/zsim_ula_screen.jpg)
 - "zxBorderWidth": The displayed border width in pixels.
 If set to 0 then no border is displayed.
-Works only if ulaScreen is enabled.
+Works only for ulaScreen equal to "spectrum".
 - "cpuLoad": The CPU load is calculated by the number of executed HALT tStates vs all tStates.
 You can disable the display with a 0.
 1 will exactly count till the next occurrence of a HALT.
 Higher numbers will average over more HALT instructions and lead to a more stable display.
 Practical values are around 10 (the default).
 ![](images/zsim_cpu_load.jpg)
 - "defaultPortIn": The default value that is read if the read port is unused.
 Allowed is 255 or 0.
 255 also sets the port as 'Open Collector', all triggered ports would be ANDed.
 Default to 0xFF.